MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/bing-maps-dev-center-help/geocoding-and-managing-data-sources/index.md

 ---
 title: "Geocoding and Managing Data Sources | Microsoft Docs"
-description: "Provides Geocoding and managing data sources through a table that outlines the description for various resources." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: An overview page for the Geocoding and Managing Data Sources section with links to articles that provide additional information. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""